ckellum/endzone-oracle/AUTO_UPDATE_SYSTEM_GUIDE.md

 1. Update predictions.json on GitHub (one command)

 **What Happens Automatically:**
-1. All users get new predictions within 7 days
+1. All users get new predictions within 12 hours
 2. Users can manually refresh anytime
 3. Works offline with cached data
 4. No app update required